045019/ELK-Stack-Agriculture-Impact-Dashboard/README.md

 ### *2. Economic Impact Distribution by Country*
 - *Key Visualization*: A pie chart illustrating the distribution of economic impact across countries.
 - *Insight: **USA* (21.54%) and *Australia* (17.54%) contribute the most to the total economic impact, highlighting their importance in global agriculture.
-Other countries like *India* and *Brazil* also contribute significantly, but face greater vulnerability to climate change.
+Other countries like *India* and *Brazil* also contribute significantly, but face greater vulnrability to climate change.

 ### *3. CO₂ Emissions Over Time by Region*
 - *Key Visualization*: A bar chart showing CO₂ emissions by region over time.